danielbodnar/awesome-stars/BY-LANG.md

 ## C++

+- [cfillion/reapack](https://github.com/cfillion/reapack) - 📦 Package manager for REAPER
+- [eclipse/upm](https://github.com/eclipse/upm) - UPM is a high level repository that provides software drivers for a wide variety of commonly used sensors and actuators.
+These software drivers interact with the underlying hardware platform through c
+- [alexst07/shell-plus-plus](https://github.com/alexst07/shell-plus-plus) - A friendly and modern functional object oriented language for shell script.
 - [WiseLibs/better-sqlite3](https://github.com/WiseLibs/better-sqlite3) - The fastest and simplest library for SQLite3 in Node.js.
 - [sqlitebrowser/sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser) - Official home of the DB Browser for SQLite (DB4S) project.
 Previously known as "SQLite Database Browser" and "Database Browser for SQLite".
 Website at:
 - [alexandria-org/alexandria](https://github.com/alexandria-org/alexandria) - Full text search engine powering Alexandria.org - the open search engine.